Griffin-Focus-Project/versavis/README.md

 Adapt the [configuration file](https://github.com/ethz-asl/versavis/blob/master/firmware/libraries/versavis/src/versavis_configuration.h) to your setup needs.
 Also check the [datasheet](https://drive.google.com/file/d/11QCjc5PVuMU9bAr8Kjvqz2pqVIhoMbHA/view?ts=5dc98776) for how to configure the hardware switches.

 ### Flash firmware on the VersaVIS board
 * Install the arduino IDE from [here](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous).
 Use version 1.8.2!
+(Issue in the install file, see issues github)
 * Open `firmware/versavis/versavis.ino` in the IDE
 * Go to `File -> Preferences`
 * Change Sketchbook location to `versavis/firmware/`